Why is CenturyLink Field so Loud?

 Why is CenturyLink Field so Loud

-CenturyLink Field is home to the NFL team, Seattle Seahawks, and soccer team, Seattle Sounders, since 2002.
+Lumen Field (previously called CenturyLink Field) is home to the NFL team, Seattle Seahawks, and soccer team, Seattle Sounders, since 2002.
 Out in Seattle, Washington, CenturyLink is one of the loudest venues in the United States today.
 The fans in Seattle are known as the 12th Man due to their noise level distracting their opponents.
 Even TV announcers call out the loudness of the venue on TV during big plays.
-So the natural question is, why is CenturyLink Field so loud?
-Here is the breakdown of why the place is so loud, and what it means for home-field advantage.

 What is the Loudest CenturyLink Field Got To?